Skip to main content

 Who can’t join?

-This group for adult siblings of autistic people.
+This group is only for siblings of autistic people.
 A sibling-only environment helps siblings to feel comfortable sharing their experiences with others who truly understand.
 No parents, partners, brothers/sisters, researchers or professionals will be admitted.
 Sessions are not recorded.
+If your brother/sister isn’t autistic and they have a different neurodivergent condition or lifelong disability from birth, you can join another support group.

 Dates and topics